alexs2112/TerminalHero/README.md

 - Status effects interact with each other (ie. enemy engulfed in poison will explode when dealt fire damage)
 - Screen to inspect creatures, their description and details, when selecting them without an ability active
 - Show health and armor numbers
-- Stagger the sprites and names of creatures so they don't overlap

 **Dialogue**
 - Somehow mark dialogue options that have not been chosen yet